raviverma2791747/RLang-Language/README.md

 Development :
 Currently Interpreter is able to do Lexical Analysis.<br>
-Abilitu to Parse is under development <br>
+Ability to Parse is under development <br>